Retrozyme: Relationships with mobile genetic elements

-Retrozymes possess close similarities to types of mobile genetic elements (MGE), especially viroids, satellite RNAs (satRNAs), and Ribozyviria (a recently described realm of viruses).
+Retrozymes possess close similarities to types of mobile genetic elements (MGE), especially viroids, satellite RNA (satRNA), and Ribozyviria (a recently described realm of viruses).
 For one, the hammerhead ribozyme (HHR) motif is found in all these elements.
 These elements also replicate through rolling circle replication, where the HHR motif plays the autocatalytic role of cleaving the circular RNA molecule at a conserved site.
 Furthermore, all these elements depend on a host polymerase to transcribe their sequence and a ligase to recircularize them into a circular RNA molecule.
-Retrozymes form branched conformations, as do some satRNAs and Avsunviroidae (one of the two classes of viroids).
+Retrozymes form branched conformations, as do some satRNA and Avsunviroidae (one of the two classes of viroids).

 Due to their simplicity, many have suggested that viroids originated and are remnants of the RNA world.
 Other suggestions include that viroids derive from other viruses, having degenerated in size and lost any protein-coding genes.
 Several challenges have been raised to these suggestions.
 The limited range of viroids and satellite RNAs in flowering plants (with none discovered in bacteria and archaea) indicates that their origins post-date the emergence of eukaryotes.
-The recent discovery and advances related to retrozymes have led to the current hypothesis that retrozymes were the source of the origins of viroids and satRNAs.
+The recent discovery and advances related to retrozymes have led to the current hypothesis that retrozymes were the source of the origins of viroids and satRNA.
 The relationship with ribozyviruses is less straight forward.
 Ribozyviruses are more complex than retrozymes, viroids, and satellites.
 They are the only viroid-like element to harbour a protein-coding gene.
 This gene codes for a capsid which undergoes post-translational modifications to give rise to different forms which together perform a variety of functions in the host, enabling their lifecycle.
-Furthermore, ribozyviruses are only found narrowly in animal lineages whereas both viroids and satellite RNAs are only known to be infectious in plants.
-The narrow spread of ribozyviruses in animals, combined with strong evidence for the origins of viroids in plants, suggests that ribozyviruses are the more recent class of MGEs.
+Furthermore, ribozyviruses are only found narrowly in animal lineages whereas both viroids and satellite RNA are only known to be infectious in plants.
+The narrow spread of ribozyviruses in animals, combined with strong evidence for the origins of viroids in plants, suggests that ribozyviruses are the more recent class of MGE.
 Ribozyviruses may have emerged from viroids and then transferred into animals through horizontal gene transfer, at some point acquiring a protein-coding gene.
 Alternatively, because retrozymes are known in both plants and animals, retrozymes may have independently given rise to ribozyviruses in animal lineages.
 It is unclear if viroids and other viroid-like elements emerged from retrozymes once or several times, and while they are unlikely to trace back to RNA world, some still stress their importance as minimal replicators close to the theoretical lower limit of replicator size.